 Read "From Ciudad Juárez to the World," a response to this article by Charlotte Bunch.
-Use the link in the right sidebar.

 Since 1993, about 370 women have been brutally killed, and several hundreds more have disappeared, in the U.S.–Mexico border city of Ciudad Juárez, in the state of Chihuahua.
-To date, only one person—charged with only one of the crimes— has been sentenced.
+To date, only one person—charged with only one of the crimes—has been sentenced.
 The victims are young women, generally under 29 years old.
 They are mostly poor, often workers in the maquiladoras (assembly factories), and live in the marginalized areas of the city.

 Most of the victims suffer torture, mutilation, and sexual violence before being killed.
 Others are killed as a result of domestic violence or disputes with their partners.
 Drug trafficking and organized crime have also been related to the killings.
 Although different initiatives have been carried out by local, state, national, and international women’s movements and families of the killed women, the murders and disappearances continue.

 The women’s killings in Ciudad Juárez began in the late 1980s and increased significantly in 1993.
 Since then, the total number of murders has been increasing monthly.
 Despite the systematic nature of these killings, authorities did not begin investigating until 1995, when they captured a man whom they continue to call the “serial killer” of the women.
 But the killings have continued, even spreading to nearby cities: in 1999 disappearances were reported in the state capital, Chihuahua City, four hours away from Juárez.
 By 2003, several women had been killed in that city, in much the same way as they had been in Juárez.